rk134/android_device_realme_RMX3360/README.md

 The realme GT ME 5G, (codenamed RMX3360/RMX3363) is a mid-range smartphone from realme.
 It was announced and released in July 2021.

-> 'RMX3363' is Realme GT Master.
+> 'RMX3363' is Realme GT Master (EU/EEA/GDPR).
-> 'RMX3360' is Realme GT Master Edition.
+> 'RMX3360' is Realme GT Master Edition (IN/etc.).
+> 'lunaa' is the internal codename that covers both of these devices.

 ## Device specifications